-Tropical storm Hilary makes landfall in Mexico, approaching U.S. with punishing rains
+Tropical Storm Hilary makes landfall in Mexico, approaching U.S. with punishing rains

 Updated August 20, 2023 at 2:58 PM ET

-Tropical Storm Hilary is approaching Southern California and parts of the Southwest on Sunday — bringing fierce winds and historic rainfall to areas that have not seen tropical storm conditions in more than 80 years.
+Tropical Storm Hilary is approaching Southern California and parts of the Southwest, bringing fierce winds and historic rainfall to areas that have not seen tropical storm conditions in more than 80 years.

 Hilary, which was downgraded from a hurricane on Sunday, made landfall over the northern Baja California peninsula in Mexico.
 At least one person died of drowning in the Mexican town of Santa Rosalia amid the storm.
 Mexico's hurricane watch has ended, but the Baja California coast is still under threat of flash floods.